sunrise« Previous Entries

-Part of the huge contraversy is that over 75 families would be forced to leave their homes, many of them farming that land for generations.
-The human issues are enough, but the cause and effect on the wildlife and ecology would be drastic and unrepairable.
-Thousands of ducks and large flocks of snowgeese that feed in the area annually would no longer have sanctuary.
+Part of the huge controversy is that over 75 families would be forced to leave their homes, many of them farming that land for generations.
+The human issues are enough, but the cause and effect on the wildlife and ecology would be drastic and irreparable.
+Thousands of ducks and large flocks of snow geese that feed in the area annually would no longer have sanctuary.
 The large birds would also be a danger to the jets.

 Beauty – the moon, the sun, and a routine of daily painting!

 First Snow has many layers and blobs of paint.
 A damp cloth dipped in white was wiped lightly across the textured surface to create the effect of snow powder.
-The scene is of tall Spruce trees in Calgary (Alberta) where on September 1st, the day I was to return to Dallas, I awoke to a gentle snowfall and powder on the trees.
+Crackle medium also works well to help with the impression of snowfall.
+The scene is of tall Spruce trees in Calgary, Alberta where, on September 1st, the day I was to return to Dallas I awoke to a gentle snowfall and powder on the trees.

-Post dated note: Morning Light was accepted into the 2007 American Juried Art Salon‘s Spring/Summer Juried Exhibition online, and Studio 2600 Light, Shine and Sparkle Dec.
+Post dated note: Morning Light was accepted into the 2007 American Juried Art Salon’s Spring/Summer Juried Exhibition online, and Studio 2600 Light, Shine and Sparkle Dec.
 2007 – Jan.
-2008.« Previous Entries
+2008

 Sunrise this morning was amazing at 6 a.m., then for the next 45 minutes I stood in awe of the beauty as the spectrum of colors changed from cool blues to hot fiery orange.
 I have never seen anything like it – apparently the cloud-stripe phenomenon is called ‘Mackerel Sky’ and indicates that cold weather is imminent within days.